 This projection is used to project the whole sphere on a flat surface.
 The result of that is an equirectangular image, with a 2:1 ratio.
 The width is exactly twice the height.
 This is logical, since it covers 360 degrees horizontally and 180° vertically.
 You will see that in this projection, the top and bottom of the image appear very distorted and this is perfectly normal.
 This is the projection you will use as a source for a full spherical panorama.

-You can turn this image into the 6 faces of a cube that will be easy to edit.
 That way, you can also very easily add a logo on the nadir image, for example.
 When you are done editing, you just have to convert it back to an equirectangular image and you are done!

-Basically, just try to remember that:
+Basically, just try to remember: